 To characterize antibody responses to a wide variety of proteins in prostate cancer patients, we designed a peptide microarray to incorporate a large diversity of prostate-cancer associated probes.
 Our targets included peptides corresponding to 1381 of the most abundantly expressed gene products in metastatic prostate cancer [citation] in addition to 62 proteins identified in previous studies examining serum antibody responses in prostate cancer patients1.
 We also included a set of 158 potential open reading frames (ORFs) from long non-coding RNAs (lncRNAs) that have been shown to be highly expressed in prostate cancer[citation].

-16-mer peptides spanning the amino acid sequences of these 1601 gene products and overlapping by 12 amino acids were used to generate a microarray comprising 177,604 peptides.
+16-mer peptides spanning the amino acid sequences of these 1601 gene products, and overlapping by 12 amino acids, were used to generate a microarray comprising 177,604 peptides.
 The complete list of probes and corresponding proteins is available in Supplementary Table 1.
 The manufacture of the array and synthesis of peptides was performed as previously described2.
 The characteristics of the proteins included in the array are summarized in Figure 1, using data retrieved from UniProt [citation].
 The majority of proteins were localized within the cytoplasm or nucleus, or traffick between the two compartments (Fig 1A).
 Approximately 16% of the proteins were localized to the mitochondria or ribosomes.
 The median protein length was 332 amino acids (Fig 1B).

 We obtained serum samples from 17 normal male blood donors (Normal), 19 patients with newly diagnosed prostate cancer (New Dx), 45 patients with castration-sensitive non-metastatic prostate cancer (nmCSPC), 16 patients with castration-sensitive metastatic prostate cancer (mCSPC), 15 patients with castration-resistant non-metastatic prostate cancer (nmCRPC), and 35 patients with castration-resistant metastatic disease (mCRPC).
 Each patient’s serum was assayed in triplicate for peptide-specific IgG responses using the microarray.
 To assess the reproducibility of the assay, we calculated Pearson (?) correlation coefficents between each technical replicate and found high correlation between replicates (Fig 1C).
 To determine the degree of variability between serum samples, we calculated the mean correlation coefficient across all pairs of distinct serum samples (Fig 1C).
 To determine if the results of the assay were in accordance with published data on antibody responses in prostate cancer, we looked at PSA, PAP, AR, and HER2/Neu.
 11.4% of mCRPC patients assayed on the array displayed antibody responses against PSA, while 5.9% of normals had PSA responses, in agreement with the literature.3 13.9% of prostate cancer patients and 0% of normals had responses to PAP, which is slightly higher than previously reported.
 We hypothesized that there would be greater similarity between antibody responses in two patients with the same clinical state of disease compared to two patients with different states of disease.
 When we calculated mean correlation coefficients between patients in each combination of clinical states, we saw no significant increase in correlation coefficients among patients within the same clinical state (Fig 1D).
 Included in this analysis were 11 patients who had serum collected at different time points: when they had an early stage of disease and again when they had a later stage of disease.
 Notably, these serum samples from the same patients had especially high correlation coefficients (Fig 1E).
 This indicates that each patient has a unique antibody signature that is relatively stable over time.
 In contrast, patients exhibit highly heterogenous patterns of antibody responses when compared to other patients with similar levels of disease burden.